ReDI-School/ber-dcp-intro-to-computer-science-fall-21/content/docs/command/command_line_part2.md

 ## Useful Terms/Concepts

 - **File**: data, usually organized according to some specific _file format_ (e.g. `txt`, `mp3`, `docx`)
-- **Directory**: a file that stores information about the length and location of other files, similar to a table of contents
+- **Directory**: what we think of as a folder that contains files and other folders; in Linux systems, this is just a file that stores information about the length and location of other files, similar to a table of contents
 - **File system**: the part of an operating system that stores and keeps track of files
 - **File permissions**: define which users/groups are allowed to read/write/execute certain files.
 If a user has the following permissions, they can:
   - **Read**: view the contents of the file